 Read | Martyn Clarke and the bridge between Boca Juniors, Argentina and the Falklands

-A move such as this, while a tremendous boost for the fans, was a difficult adaptation for both, with neither player speaking English when they arrived.
-Having each other was a lifesaver, in their words: “If we had not gone together, both Ricky and I would have had an even harder time to adapt,” Ardiles described.
-“That was why we were permanently together.”
+A move such as this, while a tremendous boost for the fans, represented a difficult adaptation for the players, with neither player speaking English when they arrived.
+Having each other was a lifesaver, though, as Ardiles stated: “If we had not gone together, both Ricky and I would have had an even harder time to adapt.
+That was why we were permanently together.”

-Tottenham’s philosophy eventually began to incorporate the Argentine style into their play, and to some represented the best of both worlds.
-The zenith was arguably reached in 1981 when the Spurs made it to the prestigious FA Cup final against Manchester City.
-The final was especially telling in the two’s influence at the club – for two very reasons.
+Tottenham’s philosophy eventually began to incorporate the Argentine style into their play, and to some, represented the best of both worlds.
+The zenith was arguably reached in 1981 when the Spurs made it to the FA Cup final against Manchester City.
+The final was especially telling in the duos’ influence at the club – for two very reasons.

-They were both faced with the harsh reality soon after, as they faced a wall of jeers and boos from the Villa Park crowd.
+They were faced with the harsh reality soon after as a chorus of jeers bellowed down from the Villa Park stands.
 “The reaction from the crowds was pretty obvious,” Garth Crooks, a Tottenham teammate, remembers.
-Villa and Ardiles were shocked at the reaction, as they had never experienced anything like this in England before.
-Barclay explains that even some Tottenham fans partook in the berating of their two players, although it was a conflicting experience for them, he explains, as these two had become their team’s idols.
-As such many would go the other way, shouting “Argentina, Argentina!”
-One banner famously read: ‘Argentina can keep the Falklands, we’ll keep Ossie’.
+Villa and Ardiles were shocked; they had never experienced anything like this in England before, a nation that had fallen for their effortless charm.

 Read | Ossie Ardiles and the wild times of Tottenham’s Famous Five

 As a result, for the first time since they arrived in London, Ardiles and Villa separated.
-Ardiles agreed to play in the semi-final, and then he travelled home to Argentina the next day.
-It was under the guise of training for the 1982 World Cup in Spain, although the timing made many people suspicious.
-He maintains his travel was not due to the war.
+The former agreed to play in the semi-final and then he travelled home to Argentina the next day.
+It was under the guise of training for the 1982 World Cup in Spain, although the timing highlighted it was probably for his own safety, both at home and in England.

-Ardiles had not escaped the war in Argentina, however, and he continued to be under pressure from both sides.
-Every comment he made was scrutinised by the media of both countries, as anything seen as supporting the Argentine claim would be chastised in England, while a lack of support would get him in trouble back home.
+Ardiles hadn’t escaped the war in Argentina, however, and he continued to be under pressure from all sides.
+Every comment he made was scrutinised by the media of both countries, and anything seen as supporting the Argentine claim would be chastised in England, while a lack of support would get him in trouble back home.
 “Many saw me as a traitor in Argentina, while in England they questioned how I could support Argentina’s claim to the Falklands.”
-Even banal comments were twisted, such as how him commenting on how he liked the English countryside would be construed as him being pro-England.
-“I felt bad everywhere.”
+Even banal comments were twisted.
+An old remark regarding his love of the English countryside was rehashed and used as propaganda against him in Argentina.

 Even though the war had ended, the effects were still being felt.
-A renewed sense of optimism in England was counterbalanced by desolation, and later revolution, in Argentina.
+A renewed sense of optimism in England was countered by desolation, and later revolution, in Argentina.
 The conflict between the two has since lived on, with Diego Maradona famously remarking after the win over England at the 1986 World Cup: “We have beaten a country, not just a football team.
 They killed a lot of Argentine boys there [the Falklands], killed them like little birds.
 And this was revenge.”
-In England, Stockport County had changed their blue-and-white, Argentina-inspired, kit, deeming it inappropriate “given the circumstances”.
+In England, Stockport County had changed their blue-and-white, Argentina-inspired kit, deeming it inappropriate “given the circumstances”.

-By Tryggvi Kristjánsson.
-Follow @DrHahntastic
+By Tryggvi Kristjánsson @DrHahntastic